rajacsp/rajacsp.github.io/docs/knowledge/language/spanish.md

 Yo no comprendo espanol - I don't understand spanish

-Deepak, cuando estas ocupado - Deepak when are you busy
+CSP, cuando estas ocupado - CSP when are you busy

 El espanol es divertido - Spanish is fun